-DoD opened all U.S. military roles to women in January 2016.
-According to DoD's 2016 Demographics Report, there are 204,628, women in uniform - that's nearly 16 percent of the DoD active duty force, which does not include data for the U.S. Coast Guard.
+The Defense Department opened all U.S. military roles to women in January 2016.
+According to DoD's 2016 Demographics Report, there are 204,628 women in uniform -- that's nearly 16% of the DoD active-duty force, which does not include data for the U.S. Coast Guard.

 However, women have fought alongside men in battle since the Revolutionary War days.
 Some did it openly; others concealed their identities until their death.

-“Women put their lives at risk in service for their country long before it was possible for them to become part of the military,” says Librarian of Virginia Sandra Gioia Treadway.
+“Women put their lives at risk in service for their country long before it was possible for them to become part of the military,” Librarian of Virginia Sandra Gioia Treadway said.
 “They found a way to contribute.”